pipichen-rgb/ModbusTools-2025/README.md

 There is a list of found devices in central widget.
 Found devices can be add to the current project: button `To Project` add selected devices, `All To Project` - all devices will be added to the project.

+__*New in version 0.5*__:

+`Scanner` window contains special tab `Functions`, that shows result of every request function, so it can be used to scan device(s) for specific function or function parameter support.

 ## About Modbus Server